defi-wonderland/handbook/docs/development/research/onboarding/knowledge-base/core/evm.md

 It overhauled the fee market by introducing a *base fee* that is burned, plus a *priority fee* to block proposers.
 Aims to reduce fee volatility, make gas pricing more predictable, and partially offset ETH issuance by burning fees.
 The key features were:

-- Transaction “max fee” and “max priority fee” replaced the old single gasPrice model.
+- Transaction "max fee" and "max priority fee" replaced the old single gasPrice model.
 - Introduced block elasticity mechanism, so blocks can handle short congestion spikes.
 - The base fee gradually adjusts, aiming for a gas usage target per block.